Browse our help topics below for assistance with specific questions.

 Grades are final when filed by UCSD Extension instructors (except "I" grades).
 To review and print your grades, please login to MyExtension.
 For additional assistance, please call (858) 534-3400.

-It is important to know that UCSD Extension instructors have the authority to evaluate required course material and to assign a letter grade to each student who was enrolled in that course on the basis of the work required and received for the entire course.
+It is important to know that UC San Diego Extension instructors have the authority to evaluate required course material and to assign a letter grade to each student who was enrolled in that course on the basis of the work required and received for the entire course.

-However, if you feel that your grade is incorrect, or that you received a grade based on non-academic criteria, you have the right to question and appeal the final grade.
-First, try to resolve the problem with your instructor.
-Sometimes, grade inconsistencies are caused by an administrative/calculation error which can be quickly corrected by discussing the final grade with the instructor.
-If you cannot resolve the problem with your instructor, or you believe that non-academic criteria have been used to determine the final grade, you can submit a written complaint to the Program Representative in charge of the course.
+However, if a student believes that their grade is incorrect, or that they received a grade based on non-academic criteria, the student has the right to question and appeal the final grade.
+First, the student should attempt to resolve the problem with the instructor.
+Sometimes, grade inconsistencies may be caused by an administrative/calculation error which can be quickly corrected by discussing the final grade with the instructor.
+If the student cannot resolve the issue with the instructor, or the student believes that non-academic criteria was used to determine the final grade, the student can submit a written complaint to the Program Representative in charge of the course.

-If you are not satisfied with the results of the written complaint to the Program Representative then you can submit a written complaint to the Academic Director of the Department by providing a detailed response, point by point, explaining why the solution/reason given by the Program Representative is not satisfactory.
+If the student believes the issue is still not resolved after the written complaint was addressed by the Program Representative, the student can submit a written complaint to the Academic Director of the Department by providing a detailed response, point by point, explaining why the solution/reason given by the Program Representative is not satisfactory.
 Grade appeals reviewed by the Academic Department are considered final.

 Students may change their grading option at any time before the final class meeting or before final grades are posted, whichever comes first.
-Please note that Concurrent Enrollment courses have separate deadlines).
-Grade changes for online courses must be dropped by 11:59 p.m. the day before the scheduled end date of the class.
+Please note that Concurrent Enrollment courses have separate deadlines.
+Grade changes for online courses must be submitted by 11:59 p.m. the day before the scheduled end date of the class.
 All requests for grading option changes must be made in writing either through MyExtension, in person, by email to email@example.com, or by fax (858) 534-8527.
-Requests for Grade Changes made after the start of the final class meeting will not be accepted.
+Requests for grade changes made after the start of the final class meeting will not be accepted.

 A+, A, A- = Excellent 4.0, 4.0, 3.7